Noonc/Noon-Video-Downloader/COMMON-BUGS.md

 - If the downloader is unable to extract the title your cookie file is invalid.
 Simply create a new one and reload it.
 - If the error is related to authentication, make sure you have permission to view the link you are trying to download.
 - (Playlist (not to confused with Batch Download) Download) If you get an error saying 'Cannot save audio and video on same file', this means you have a space in your output folder.
 I'm not sure why but it seems the output directory cannot have any spaces.
+- Output directory cannot have any spaces or special characters.

 ## Cookies
-- Cookies are needed for privated youtube videos, and anything that is block my a login.
+- Cookies are needed for privated youtube videos, and anything that is blocked by a login.
 - In order to create a proper cookie file, download any cookie plugin/addon for your browser.
 Then save the cookie file as a ".txt", the name doesn't matter.
 - Then depending on what site you are downloading from, make sure you are logged in to the correct account.